slimndap/wp-theatre/readme.txt

 This section describes how to install the plugin and get it working.

 1. Install the plugin.
-1. Start adding your productions and events using the Theatre-menu or the Theatre dashboard widget.
+1. Start adding your productions and events using the Theater-menu or the Theater dashboard widget.

 __Productions and events__

-Theatre uses _productions_ to group your _events_.
+Theater uses _productions_ to group your _events_.

 Each production has it's own page and can have one or more events.